larastan/larastan/UPGRADE.md

 ### Organization Change

-Starting Larastan 2.7.0, the Larastan repository will now be handled within the [Larastan](https://github.com/larastan) organization.
-To receive the latest Larastan updates, please modify your composer Larastan entry:
+Starting with Larastan 2.7.0, the Larastan repository will now be managed under the [Larastan](https://github.com/larastan) organization.
+To receive the latest updates, please modify your composer's Larastan entry as follows:

 ```diff
     "require-dev": {